artback/mvp/README.md

 Could let codegenerating generate the functions from sql files and call the generated function directly in the repository wrapper

+Replace authorization:

+Store username and password in seperate service or database with ids that we can reference in our service

 ## DONE:

 Write a ci/cd pipeline